Neuro-Symbolic Skill Discovery for Conditional Multi-Level Planning: Method

-While the model can successfully cluster the demonstrations into discrete skills, our experiments showed that the actions the system can generate are not reliable enough to be used in low-level plans.
-We propose self-supervised fine-tuning using the skills the system discovers to solve this issue.
-After the initial training is complete and the skills are discovered, i.e., the demonstrations are clustered into skills, training a new model using the discovered skills significantly increases the low-level planning performance.
-To achieve this, instead of letting the system decide which vector to choose \hakan{by Euler distance} in the vector quantization layer, \hakan{we used the discovered clusters to assign the demonstrations that were assigned to the same vector in the first training phase to the same vector.}.
+While the model can successfully cluster the demonstrations into discrete skills, the actions that the system generates are not always reliable for use in low-level plans.
+To remedy this issue, we propose self-supervised learning using the skill labels the system discovers.
+After the initial training is complete and the skills are discovered, i.e., the demonstrations are clustered into skills, we train a new model from scratch using the discovered skill labels, significantly increasing the low-level planning performance.
+To achieve this, instead of letting the system decide which vector to choose by Euler distance in the vector quantization layer, we used the discovered cluster labels to assign the demonstrations to the same vector in the first training phase.